 Testosterone is an “anabolic”

-body mass (increased muscle to fat ratio), promotes wound healing, and improves energy level.
-Testosterone is
+mass (increased muscle to fat ratio), promotes wound healing, and improves energy level.
+Testosterone is perhaps

 Heart health and normal blood sugar levesl are influenced

-associated with high insulin levels, and testosterone supplementation has been shown to decrease insulin
+testosterone is associated with high insulin levels, and testosterone supplementation has been shown to decrease

 Brain function such as mental sharpness, memory, concentration, and mood is